opendocsg/slw-judgments-backfill/2013_SGHC_266/report.md

 27     The Appellant sought to limit this board meaning of “remedies” in Clause 4.1.4 by arguing that “remedies” referred specifically to medicinal products which were capable of a “clinical trial”.
 We found the argument strained.
 Adopting a contextual approach to the interpretation of Clause 4.1.4, we note that it starts with a general prescription in paragraph 1 to “treat patients according to _generally accepted methods_ ” [emphasis added].
 What then follows is a general proscription against offering “management plans or remedies that are not generally accepted by the profession”, and an exception to the proscription, namely when the remedy is offered “in the context of a formal and approved clinical trial”.
 Reading the proscription and exception against the backdrop of the prescription, it is our view that if a particular remedy is indeed not capable of a “clinical trial”, that particular remedy is still caught by the general proscription, _ie_ , the offering of a particular remedy that is not generally accepted by the profession and is not capable of a “clinical trial” is still prohibited.
 The exception of a “formal and approved clinical trial” functions only as a limited exception to the general proscription, and does not limit the application of the proscription to only remedies that are capable of a “clinical trial”.
 It bears mention that Clause 4.1.4 is prefaced by the caption “ _Untested practices and clinical trials_ ” [original emphasis omitted; emphasis added in italics] which indicates that it is the safety of the remedy evidenced by general acceptance by the profession that takes centre-stage in determining permissible usage.

 28     Further, the Appellant’s interpretation of Clause 4.1.4 is inconsistent with the spirit and purpose of the ECEG.
 The spirit and purpose of the ECEG is to uphold the trust and confidence in the medical profession by setting out standards of good medical practice which all doctors should apply in all areas of a doctor’s clinical practice.
-Specifically with regard to Clause 4.1.4, the court in _Gobinathan Devathasan v Singapore Medical Council_ [2010] 2 SLR 926 (“ _Gobinathan_ ”) commented at [45] that:
+Specifically with regard to Clause 4.1.4, the court in _Gobinathan Devathasan v Singapore Medical Council_ <span class="citation">[2010] 2 SLR 926</span> (“ _Gobinathan_ ”) commented at [45] that:

  (i)